New Donald Trump Impeachment Poll: More Than 4 In 10 Americans Wants To Begin Process Of Removal From Office

-After his ex-lawyer and “fixer” Michael Cohen gave sworn testimony implicating Donald Trump in two federal crimes last week, as Inquisitr reported, Washington insiders and commentators began raising the possibility that Trump would be impeached — a process that could end with Trump’s removal from office if two-thirds of the United States Senate voted to do so, History.com explains.
+After his ex-lawyer and “fixer” Michael Cohen gave sworn testimony implicating Donald Trump in two federal crimes last week, as Inquisitr reported, Washington insiders and commentators began raising the possibility that Trump would be impeached.
+Impeachment is a process that could end with Trump’s removal from office if two-thirds of the U.S. Senate voted to do so, History explains.

 But Democratic leaders appeared reluctant to take up the possibility of impeaching Trump.
 Before the process reached the Senate, a majority of House members would need to vote in favor of articles of impeachment against Trump — and Democratic House leader Nancy Pelosi has said that impeaching Trump is “not a priority” and “off the table” for House Democrats, according to Newsweek.